 You might be familiar with taking a college class in a face-to-face environment in a traditional college setting.
 The basic premise is still the same online; you’ll have a syllabus to introduce you to what the class – or course – is about and the competencies it will cover.
 You’ll also learn what materials are required for the course, the types of assignments to expect, grading information, the assignment schedule and academic policies.

 Attending classes on campus may tie you to a traditional semester schedule, limiting opportunities to begin a degree program.
-Online classes may differ.
+Online classes may differ, offering term start dates year-round.
 At Southern New Hampshire University (SNHU), for example, there are 8-week terms for undergraduate classes and 10-week terms for graduate, allowing ample opportunities to enroll throughout the calendar year.

 What Will Online Assignments Be Like?

 Your assignments will be much like what you might expect or have experienced on campus, except they will be virtual.
 Rather than an in-class discussion, you’ll use online forums for discussion posts and responses.
 There may be readings and other resource materials, along with quizzes, academic papers, presentations and other assignments pertinent to specific areas of study.

 A vast array of resource materials is available through a virtual library, and quite often with 24/7 chat assistance.

 A big difference is that you won’t be attending your online college class at a defined time each week.
 Instead, you’ll have the flexibility to do coursework when it makes sense for you within the framework of the course schedule.

 For instance, at SNHU, courses in online degree programs are broken out by week-long modules with due dates clearly defined each week.
 You may choose to complete all assignments for that week within a two-day period or chip away at work throughout the week.
 Depending on whether you're a night owl or an early bird, you can find the time of day that's most convenient and productive for you.

 What is the Online College Community Like?